modern-hobbyist/modern-hobbyist/Projects/0003 - Project Mist/05 - VIA Configuration.md

-Via can be a tricky beast when it comes to custom keyboards since
+Via can be a tricky beast when it comes to custom keyboards since they aren't a part of the official VIA re